Phnom Penh in 3 Days

 Tuk Tuk ride

-Plantation Urban Resort
+Accommodation – Plantation Urban Resort & Spa

-We make it to the hotel, but are greeted by guests making a run for the door, followed by staff.
+We make it to our hotel, Plantation Urban Resort & Spa.
+But are face with guests making a run for the door, followed by staff.
 They are spraying insecticide round the pool.
 After a brief wait outside, we are issued with masks and allowed to check in.
 (Ironically, when I visited in 2018, this was the first time I’d ever worn a face mask – little did I know what the next few years had in store!)

 Plantation Urban Reseort foyer